internetarchive/sandcrawler/proposals/2020_seaweed_s3.md

 A single, 55M binary emerges after a few seconds.
-The binary contains subcommands to run different parts of seaweed, e.g. master or volume servers, filer and commands for maintenance tasks, like backup and compact.
+The binary contains subcommands to run different parts of seaweed, e.g. master or volume servers, filer and commands for maintenance tasks, like backup and compaction.

 To *deploy*, just copy this binary to the destination.